jrdpteam/gH/README.md

 This command loads the `example.bin` file using 5 threads, colorizes the output, and displays 16 bytes per line.

-### API Documentation

-gH provides a Python API for developers who want to integrate its features into their own applications.
-The API documentation is available in the `docs` directory.

 **Requirements**
 ------------